Monday Night Religious Education begins September 12 with an Opening Prayer Service at 6:15 pm in the Church.

 As you make decisions for your family for Religious Education during the 2022-2023 school year, please note we are unable to offer Catechesis of the Good Shepherd Level I (grades PK-4 & K) or Level III (grades 4th-6th) due to a lack of trained catechists.
 We will only be able to offer a Level II program at this time.
 However, we are at capacity and cannot offer open enrollment for new Level II children (grades 1st-3rd) in this atrium for the 2022-2023 school year.
 The number of parents who wish to enroll their child in this CGS program continues to grow.
 Families who currently have children in the Level I and Level II program have first priority for the Level II registration.

 We look forward to having these atria available in the future after new catechists are fully trained in the Level I and Level III work and theology.
 Please be assured that your child will have a spot and should be registered for the Traditional Classroom Religious Education program (grades 1st-8th) as first time registrants.

 Saint Thomas does offer Sunday School for children in grades PK-3, PK-4, and Kindergarten, during the weekly 9 am Sunday Liturgies.
-Registration is availabe here.
+Registration is available here.

-We are looking to provide Liturgy of the Word for Children sessions for children in 1st – 4th grades, on the first and third Sundays of the month beginning in the Fall of 2022.
+Liturgy of the Word for Children sessions for children in 1st – 4th grades, will be held on the second and fourth Sundays of the month beginning in the Fall of 2022.